-After being taken out of the game, Lisa iced her hip and took a couple of aspirin.
+After being taken out of the game, Lisa iced her hip and took some acetaminophen.
 But the next day her hip still hurt and was swollen and bruised.
 Her mother took her to see the doctor.
 It turned out Lisa had a hip pointer, a bruise to one of the bones of her hip.

 What Is a Hip Pointer?

 Your hip joint involves two bones.
 Your hipbone is called the iliac (pronounced: ILL-ee-ack) crest and the top of your leg bone (femur) is called the greater trochanter (pronounced: troe-KAN-tuhr).
 A hip pointer is a bruise to one of these bones or to the surrounding soft tissue (muscles, cartilage, tendons, etc.).